Navigation: DATABASE MAINTENANCE >

 If you are using the Local Network versions of ACCOUNTS, only the Local Network Server Version can create new databases.
 In the Local Network Client Version, the File ⇒ New Database menu option cannot be used.
 Once the Local Network Server Version has created a new database, users of the Local Network Client Version can also access and switch between those new databases.

-Web Network Version and Switching Databases
+Remote Database Version and Switching Databases

 Note on Multiple Databases and License Keys

 The software licensing in ACCOUNTS is by Organization Name.
-So, if you already have a license key for ACCOUNTS, and you create a new database for a new organization with a different Organization Name, that database will temporarily no longer be licensed and ACCOUNTS will go back to being an Evaluation version when you are using it.
+So, if you already have a license key for ACCOUNTS, and you create a new database for a new organization with a different Organization Name, that database will temporarily no longer be licensed, and ACCOUNTS will go back to being an Evaluation version when you are using it.
 You will have to request another license key.
 To make this request immediately, you can either exit and restart ACCOUNTS, which will bring up the Evaluation and Licensing window, or use Tools ⇒ Request or Install License Key which will also bring it up.

 As long as you have paid for ACCOUNTS in the last 12 months, there will normally be no charge for additional license keys for additional organizations.
 Just request it and we will send it to you.
 The only exception is if you have more than 5 different databases, in which case we will ask you to pay to upgrade to the Local Network Version.
 You don't have to actually switch to and use that version - it is just a convenient higher price that we charge to account for our additional administrative time giving multiple license keys, and the additional value you derive from being able to use ACCOUNTS for so many organizations.